ryanbethel/arc-plugin-oauth/README.md

 - `allow-list`:
   Use simple allow list for authorization.
   - default: false
   - This parameter can specify a custom allow list file name or use the default.
+Any subdirectory in the shared folder may be specified.
-    - `allow-list custom-allow-file.mjs`
+    - `allow-list oauth/custom-allow-file.mjs` points to `src/shared/oauth/custom-allow-file.mjs`
 - `mock-list`:
   Custom mock allow list.
+Any subdirectory in the shared folder may be specified.
   - default: mock-allow.mjs
 - `after-auth-redirect`:
   URL to redirect to after authentication.